Simple DIY Circular Saw Straight Edge Guide (with pictures)

 Step 3: Make a plunge cut

-To finish the shoe, make a plunge cut for the blade.
-Place the circular saw in the shoe, secure it with clamps and slowly make a plunge cut.
+To finish the wooden shoe, make a plunge cut for the saw blade.
+Place the circular saw in the shoe, secure the shoe with clamps, and slowly make a plunge cut.

 Find This Blog Post Useful?